 You can expect high end luxury at this enchanting lodge, located on the edge of a crater lake with magnificent views of the Rwenzori Mountains.
 It is beautifully run by a welcoming Polish couple who strive to make your stay perfect; the atmosphere is tranquil and the service is impeccable.
-The lodge has lots of personality and thoughtful attention to detail in the amenities and the decor.
-The restaurant and bar areas are decorated with local Uganda art and crafts and a range of fresh, tasty food and delicious Ugandan coffee is served.
-Nine well-appointed and spacious cottages nestle in lush, green vegetation so you can relax in privacy and comfort and there is a great hilltop swimming pool with 360⁰ views.
-A variety of birds of Uganda and primates visit the lodge and it is well located for chimp tracking, birding and hiking activities.
-A fantastic place to stay when you visit Uganda and an excellent yoga retreat.
+The lodge has lots of personality and thoughtful attention to detail and the food is fresh and delicious.
+Spacious cottages offer privacy and comfort and there is a hilltop swimming pool with 360⁰ views.
+Birds and primates visit the lodge and it is well located for chimp tracking, birding and hiking activities.
+A fantastic place to stay and an excellent yoga retreat.

 Located on the banks of the Nyinabulitwa Crater lake, Crater Safari Lodge has breath-taking views and 9 spacious cottages with en suite facilities.
 There is also a swimming pool.
 It is a just short trek from the lush, tropical Kibale Forest National Park which offers outstanding opportunities to observe the unique Uganda wildlife.
 The lake has one friendly solitary hippo and you can spot the Giant Kingfisher here.